Guanabara City Futebol Clube

-Guanabara City Futebol Clube, better known as Guanabara City, is a football club in the city of Goiânia, in the state of Goiás.
+Guanabara City Futebol Clube, better known as Guanabara City, is a football club in the city of Goiânia, in the Brazilian state of Goiás.

 History

-Founded on November 15, 1999 and legally registered as a private sports association on December 14 of the same year, Guanabara City will make its professional football debut in the third division of Campeonato Goiano 2021.
+Founded on 15 November 1999, and legally registered as a private sports association on 14 December of the same year, Guanabara City made its professional football debut in the 2021 Campeonato Goiano Third Division.

+In the 2024, Guanabara City lost both semi final matches to Rio Verde.

+The team made its debut in Copinha Sicredi 2026 where it made it to the playoffs, but was eliminated in the quarterfinals to Cruizero EC.